-Nomenclature of alkenes, methods of formation, mechanisms of dehydration of alcohols and dehydrohalogenation of alkyl halide, regioselectivity in alcohol dehydration, The Saytzeff rule, Hofmann elimination, physical properties and relative stabilities of alkenes.
+Nomenclature of alkenes, methods of formation, mechanisms of dehydration of alcohols and dehydrohalogenation of alkyl halide, regioselectivity in alcohol dehydration.
+The Saytzeff rule, Hofmann elimination, physical properties and relative stabilities of alkenes.
 Chemical reactions of alkenes-mechanisms involved in hydrogenation, electrophilic and free radical additions, Markownikof's rule, hydroboration- oxidation, oxymercutation -reduction, Epoxidation, ozonolysis, hydration, hydroxylation and oxidation with KMnO4 Polymerization of alkenes, Substitution at the allylic and vinylic-positions of alkenes.
 Industrial applications of ethylene and propene, Methods of formation, conformation and chemical reactions of cycloalkenes, Nomenclature and classification of dienes: isolated, conjugated and cumulated dienes, Structure of allenes and butadiene, methods of formation, polymerization.
-Chemical reactions- 1,2- and 1,4- additions, Diels-alderreactions of alkynes, acidity of alkynes, Mechanism of electrophilic and nucleophilic addition reactions, hydroborationo, metal ammonia reductions, oxidation and polymerizations.
+Chemical reactions- 1,2- and 1,4- additions, Diels-alderreaction Nomenclature, structure and bonding in alkynes, Methods of formation, Chemical reactions of alkynes, Mechanism of electrophilic and nucleophilic acidity of alkynes, addition reactions. hydroborationoxidation, metal ammonia reductions, oxidation and polymerizations.